jeremycherfas/user/pages/03.blog/opening-up-on-air/item.md

 Which he never did, until last week, when my subscription to Anxious Machine sprang back to life.

-Here -- a year later -- was [part two of the series](http://www.anxiousmachine.com/podcast/2017/5/24/electric-torture-device), an honest, sometimes raw, often funny account of the missing year And his problems.
-Listening, I could only imagine what he had gone through and what it took to make this episode.
+Here -- a year later -- was [part two of the series](http://www.anxiousmachine.com/podcast/2017/5/24/electric-torture-device), an honest, sometimes raw, often funny account of the missing year And his problems. listen  ing, I could only imagine what he had gone through and what it took to make this episode.
 And I have no idea whether his idea is even still alive.
 That's not the point, really.[^2] The point is, Rob is podcasting again and I am glad he is, as it seems to be part of the solution.
 And while I am looking forward to part three, or whatever else comes next, I won't worry too much about when it will arrive, because when it does my subscription will spring back to life again.

 [^1]: One reason why I very seldom delete subscriptions just because they're dormant.
 I may move them to a holding pen, but that's all.